Every real 3-manifold is real contact: Equivariant Lickorish-Wallace theorem

 \section{Equivariant Lickorish-Wallace theorem}

-In this section, we will give an equivariant surgery description for a real 3-manifold and prove the Lickorish-Wallace Theorem in equivariant setting.
-Recall that the Lickorish-Wallace theorem states that for any 3-manifold $M$, there is a link in $S^3$ along which appropriate ($\pm1$)-surgeries gives $M$.
-Certainly, in case $M$ is real, the surgery link need not accept any kind of symmetry in $S^3$.
-However we show here that it is always possible to construct an equivariant surgery link.
+In this section, we will give an equivariant surgery description for a real 3-manifold and prove the Lickorish-Wallace Theorem in the equivariant setting.
+In general the surgery link provided by the Lickorish-Wallace Theorem need not accept any kind of symmetry in $(S^3,c_{\st})$.
+However we show here that it is always possible to construct an invariant surgery link.

 Consider a real three-manifold $(M,c_M)$ and a $c_M$-equivariant link $L=L_1\cup\ldots\cup L_n$ in $M$ decorated with an integer $n$-tuple $\sigma=(\sigma_1,\ldots \sigma_n)\in\Z^n$.
 Let $(M(L),c_M(L),\sigma)$ denote the real 3-manifold resulting from $c_M$-equivariant $\sigma$-surgery along $L$, i.e. the collection of $\sigma_i$-surgeries along $L_i$'s, $1\leq i \leq n$.
 (As usual the surgery coefficients are with respect to a standard or given reference framing.)
 We will usually write $(M(L),c_M(L))$ instead, when the surgery coefficient $\sigma$ is clearly understood or is not explicitly required.